-“Jeff has the emotions of a bluesman, the energy of a rocker with the heart on lyrics of a life lived full!
+“Jeff has the emotions of a blues man and the energy of a rocker, with heart in lyrics of a life lived full!
 His music moves me as well as his stage persona.
 The lyrics are either just flat out entertaining or words of the soul.
 Doesn’t get any better than that in music.” – J.D.
 Williams, Bristol, TN

 Jeff Lane Official Website – http://jefflanesongwriter.com

 Jeff Lane & Hundred Acres Official Website – http://hundredacresmusic.com